linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 04.12.2025
+- Topic: UIID v1.6
+- Directory: /posts/2025/December/04
+- Description: ``` UIID v1.6 is here.
+We are making decentralized Digital IDs even better and more mobile.
+The new version features an optimized mobile experience, ensuring seamless and fast usage on every device.
+Furthermore, we are introducing extended Alias control functions, including Pause, Archive, and Lock, which grant you full authority over your data.
+You can now pause application data access, archive older IDs, or securely lock them with a unique key for maximum security.
+Linkspreed and Web4 are bringing you the future of identity security.
+Update now and explore the new features. ```

 ### 03.12.2025
 - Topic: Town vs Camp
 - Directory: /posts/2025/December/03